Buying real estate in Guatemala?

 Sources: Global Property Guide, Overseas Business Risk Report, Central America

-So, if you're thinking about buying property in Guatemala, remember that having a local attorney and notary on your side is essential.
-They are your best allies in making sure your investment is secure and legally sound.
+So, if you're thinking about buying property in Guatemala, remember that having a local lawyer and notary is not just a good idea—it's a must.
+They will guide you through the process, ensuring that everything is done by the book and that your investment is protected.

 In Guatemala, property taxes are surprisingly low, making it an attractive option for potential buyers.